In a Nutshell

 Amwell also offers prescriptions online.
 However, there are several prescriptions that cannot be issued online, including controlled substances like Adderall, Alprazolam, Ambien, Diazepam, Fentanyl, Fioricet, Hydrocet, Klonopin, Lorazepam, Lunesta, Methadone, Morphine, Nubain, Opium, Oxycodone, Percocet, Restoril, Soma, Sonata, Testosterone, Valium, Vicodin, and Xanax.

-Through the online appointment, your doctor will decide if you should have the prescription.
+During your online appointment, your doctor will determine if a prescription is necessary.
 If so, the script will be sent to the pharmacy of your choice.
 You can go to the pharmacy directly to pick up your medication.

 Amwell is not suitable for all conditions, including: